Is Plagiarism Illegal?

 Claiming authorship of an idea or a set of wording that was not created by oneself is an act of deception and intellectual dishonesty.
 Presenting someone else's work as if it were original undermines the principles of honesty, integrity, and academic or professional ethics.

-Even though plagiarism is not illegal and does not amount to a criminal offense, it can still lead to severe consequences.
-Educational institutions, industries, and organizations often have policies in place to address and punish instances of plagiarism.
-These consequences may include academic penalties, professional sanctions, reputational damage, or even expulsion from an institution.
+Although plagiarism is not illegal and, therefore, does not amount to any criminal offense, the aftermath of such might still be grave.
+Most institutions, industries, and organizations take plagiarism seriously; hence, they have policies put in place that provide addressing and punishment for plagiarism matters.
+The consequences may range from academic penalties, professional sanctions, reputational damage, and possible expulsion from that institution.

-It is important to distinguish between criminal and civil law in the United States when discussing plagiarism.
-While some cases of plagiarism may violate both criminal and civil laws, whether criminal charges are pursued depends on the specific circumstances and the application of copyright law.
+In the United States, there is quite some relation to plagiarism: criminal and civil law is used in discussions.
+Although some acts of plagiarism may contravene both criminal and civil laws, criminal charges already depend on particular circumstances and application of copyright law.

 Plagiarism Illegal In U.S.

-Plagiarism is indeed illegal in the United States.
-While committing plagiarism may not necessarily lead to imprisonment, it constitutes a violation of U.S. copyright laws.
-Copyright laws protect intellectual property and prohibit the reproduction of someone else's ideas or information without permission.
-This encompasses various forms of media, such as written words, music, images, videos, and more.
-Engaging in plagiarism by failing to give proper credit to the original source is considered a violation of copyright laws.
+Plagiarism is, in fact, illegal within the United States.
+Plagiarism does not have a sentence of imprisonment; however, it is a disregarding of the United States copyright laws.
+Copyright laws are Laws enacted to protect intellectual property and to prevent copying another individual's ideas or information without permission.
+This ranges from words written all the way to music, images, videos, and much more.
+Not giving proper credit to the original source is considered a violation of copyright laws because this would be plagiarism.

-Typically, cases of plagiarism are treated as misdemeanors.
-The punishment may include fines of up to $50,000 and a potential jail term of up to one year, depending on the circumstances and the extent of the violation.
-Plagiarism can be classified as a felony under specific state and federal laws, with potential fines of up to $250,000 and a maximum prison sentence of ten years if the plagiarist earns more than $2,500 from copyrighted material.
+Cases of plagiarism are usually prosecuted as misdemeanors.
+Punishment can include fines of up to $50,000 and possible imprisonment of up to one year, depending on the case and seriousness of the offense.
+On the other hand, plagiarism is also considered a felony under some state and federal laws, which carries more than $250,000 in fines and ten years imprisonment where the plagiarist hypothetically realizes greater than $2,500 from copyrighted materials.

 Contractual violation